January 31-February 1, 2015

 Do your characters connect with your readers?
 Do your conflicts engage their emotions?
 Do your environments trigger their imaginations?
 If you're looking to take your writing to the next level, these events are for you: writers and people who love writing.
 Whether you are a published author or just like reading fanfics, AOD has a writing event for you!

-Just joking, kids, writing for animation is FUN!
+Just joking, kids, writing for animation , video games, and comics is FUN!

 World building, character creation (and development), plot and point of view.
 Plus, using the English language for its intended purpose as communication, effectively and efficiently with proper grammar structure, spelling.
 Also, does writing fan fiction prepare you for anything else?
 What does the ability to write also prepare you for?